 Those who burned 399 or fewer calories had the highest death rates.
 It’s significant to note that this group was also the oldest.
-They also had the highest rates of cardiovascular disease and hight blood pressure.
+They also had the highest rates of cardiovascular disease and high blood pressure.
 But they weren’t the only ones: the group that burned 2,500 calories or more were right up there with them.
 This study suggests that moderate physical activity, not intense exercise, promotes health and disease prevention.
 But why would this be so?

 Excess Exercise Boosts Stress Hormones

-Aerobics, jogging, marathon running, or any type of long-duration exercise is completely unnatural and puts your body under extreme stress.
+Aerobics, jogging, marathon running, triathlons, or any type of long-duration exercise is completely unnatural and puts your body under extreme stress.

 Elevated heart rates caused by physical exertion aren’t necessarily healthy.
 Put this into an evolutionary context: when would you have an elevated heart rate thousands of years ago?
 A hungry lion who has you in her sights is ready for lunch?
 An enemy tribe member is aiming a spear at your head?
 It certainly had nothing to do with running on an inclined treadmill.

 Adrenal fatigue, which is the result of your body being in a constant state of stress, causes a host of health problems: weight gain, heart disease, insulin resistance, and depression are several examples.

 The adrenaline and endorphin rush created by intense activity is addictive.
 Those who work out hard on a regular basis become dependent on this hormone burst, which is why they become depressed when injury or other circumstances keep them out of the gym.